19pawel970415/PaySlipGenerator/README.md

   - The `height` is set to 100vh (viewport height), and `position: relative` is used to allow absolute positioning of child elements.

 - **`.container { width: 50%; }`**:
   - Defines a container that takes up 50% of the width of its parent element.
-This is typically used to center content horizontally on the page.
+This is  used to center content horizontally on the page.

 - **`h1 { color: #333; text-align: center; margin-bottom: 20px; }`**:
   - Styles the main header (`<h1>`).
 The text color is dark grey (`#333`), centered on the page, and a margin of 20px is added below to separate it from other content.